Skip to content

 • Click aircraft to select them

-• Use buttons for quick altitude, speed, and routing commands
+• Use buttons for quick altitude, speed, and routing instructions

 • Control aircraft just like a real air traffic controller!

-Tip: Hover over the Spawn button to access the traffic intensity slider.
-Set it from 0% (no auto-spawn) to 100% (maximum traffic rate) to control how often new aircraft appear.
+Tip: Hover the Spawn button for the traffic intensity slider - 0% (no auto-spawn) to 100% (max traffic rate).

 Watch for readback errors